sonallux/sonallux.github.io/docs/frontend/testing-async.md

 ## With Angular testing utility functions

-´waitForAsync()´ waits for all async tasks to be completed even async tasks from other tests!
+`waitForAsync()` waits for all async tasks to be completed even async tasks from other tests!

 ```ts
 it('should use waitForAsync', waitForAsync(() => {